OfficialMenni/VCS-Menni/README.md

 + Unlucky, GPU processing for Yolo is not supported.

 In this project there are 5 folders:
-+ paintings_db: contains the paintings database.
++ paintings_db: contains the paintings database. ( Not on GitHub.
+Download that from: [here] (http://0.0.0.0/) )
 + media: contains videos to be processed.
-(An example one is given)
+(Needs to be created due to GitHub limitations over file's size)
 + cfg: contains all configuration files needed to perform paint and people detection, paint retrieval and people localization.
 + code: contains all the .py files
 + ffmpeg: contains utility for skvideo.